 - Testing centers and curriculum publishers have test prep materials and practice tests which you could use to familiarize your child with the testing process.
 This allows you to provide reassurance and guidance while your child practices—something you won’t be able to do during the actual test.

-After: Should You Retest?
+After: Should we retest?

 “Retest?
 Why would anyone go through that again?” you might wonder.